✂️ Print & design · 4 min read

 Can I cut in more than one direction?

 Yes.
-Add as many cuts as you need across X, Y and Z; each cut gets its own slider and can override the connector type.
-Auto-suggest combines axes automatically when one direction alone will not make the pieces fit.
+Add as many cuts as you need across X, Y and Z, each with its own slider and its own connector type.